C2DH/ranketwo/pages/define-dsc.md

 - zaagsma-digital-history
 ---

-How to agree on the meaning of a term that is used in so many different contexts?
+How to agree on the meaning of a term that can be interpreted in so many ways?
 This is what the C2DH proposes

 <!-- more -->

-bla bla bla bla bla
+Digital Source Criticism is a compound.
+It combines what historians have always done, the critical appraisal of sources, with what the digital age requires: a critical reflection on why a source was selected to be digitized, on whether the transformation from analogue to digital form has affects its informative and artefactual value,

+what they need to understand in the digital age:  appraisal of the sources  that has always existed refers to the additional critical appraisal of a source when it is turned from its analogue form to a digital representation and published the web.